UniBee-Billing/unibee-go-client/docs/MerchantSessionNewSessionPost200ResponseData.md

 NewMerchantSessionNewSessionPost200ResponseDataWithDefaults instantiates a new MerchantSessionNewSessionPost200ResponseData object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClientSession

+`func (o *MerchantSessionNewSessionPost200ResponseData) GetClientSession() string`

+GetClientSession returns the ClientSession field if non-nil, zero value otherwise.

+### GetClientSessionOk

+`func (o *MerchantSessionNewSessionPost200ResponseData) GetClientSessionOk() (*string, bool)`

+GetClientSessionOk returns a tuple with the ClientSession field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientSession

+`func (o *MerchantSessionNewSessionPost200ResponseData) SetClientSession(v string)`

+SetClientSession sets ClientSession field to given value.

+### HasClientSession

+`func (o *MerchantSessionNewSessionPost200ResponseData) HasClientSession() bool`

+HasClientSession returns a boolean if a field has been set.

 ### GetClientToken